Detection of a small shift in a broad distribution: Summary and Conclusions

 \section{Summary and Conclusions}

 We have investigated the problem of identifying a shift in a broad, non-Gaussian distribution of data.
-For two model probability densities (PD) shown in Fig.~\ref{fig_2ppd} methods are developed and illustrated, which allow in samples of 7$\,$612 MC generated departure times to identify a time shift with a precision of about $\pm 7.1\,$ns while the background noise of statistical fluctuations is with $\pm 23.8\,$ns much larger.
+For two model probability densities (PD) shown in Fig.~\ref{fig_2ppd} methods are developed and illustrated to allow in samples of 7$\,$612 MC generated departure times to identify a time shift with a precision of about $\pm 7.1\,$ns (even smaller than the error in our Eq.(\ref{deviation}) from Ref.~\cite{CNGS}).
+The noise of statistical fluctuations is with $\pm 23.8\,$ns much larger.

 When the boundaries of the distribution are sufficiently sharp, uniform probabilities from binomials of the CDF provide excellent indicators.
 Subsequently it has been demonstrated that the maximum likelihood method gives a quantitative estimate of the shift $\delta t$ and its statistical error, while bootstrap simulations allow one to avoid Gaussian assumptions.
 Obviously, the analysis of this paper can be re-done for other desired sample sizes.